dimagi/dimagi_lake/README.md

 9. Scala 1.12

 ### Download Spark
 Install `Spark 3.0.2, pre-built for apache hadoop 3.2 and later` version from the following link.
-This specific version is important(Specially for server setup).
+This specific version is important.

 https://spark.apache.org/downloads.html